microsoft/CBL-Mariner-Linux-Kernel/README.md

 ```

 Replace `<tag_name>` with the desired tag (e.g., `rolling-lts/mariner-3/6.6.85.1`), and optionally provide a branch name if you want to create a branch from the tag.

+## Building

+To build the kernel on AzureLinux, refer to the [BUILDING.md](BUILDING.md) guide.
+It includes step-by-step instructions, prerequisites, and helpful tips to get started quickly.

 ## Contribution